Fekinox/rigged/rigged.md

 The players all come from all manner of multiverses, and each has their own history.
 This will give each character a specific 'goal' to pursue along with the main adventure- maybe learn about this new VR world, maybe screw over all their comrades, who knows.
 Pursuing a character's goal will give a slight boost to their stats.
 However, characters also have specific flaws that can hamper their Willpower when messed with.

+Just for the record, RO x is just a shorthand for "test by rolling a D20.
+If it's greater than (NOT EQUAL TO) x, then it's good."

 ## CHARACTER BUILDING

 So obviously you wanna build your character.
 Sure.
 Here's how.